PhD Student / SIP webmaster

 - Digital humanities

-Intermediate Spanish (spring 2017), collaborating with students on a class playlist in conjunction with the grammatical and cultural curriculum
+- Collaborated with students on a class playlist in conjunction with the grammatical and cultural curriculum in spring 2017

-“The Mythical Founding of Club Atlético Independiente.”
+- “The Mythical Founding of Club Atlético Independiente.”
 Unusual Efforts, April 6, 2016.
-Web.

 Grants & Awards